IDEP 2025 - Webinar

 Background:

 Poor mental health of children and/or their caretakers can deeply undermine children’s and young people’s education, health, future earning potential, relationships, and in many cases contribute to increased mortality.
-Data from 34 countries indicates that children in poverty are more likely to experience severe punishment.
-Exposure to violence harm children’s bodies and minds, with detrimental lasting effects.
+Similarly, exposure to violence harm children’s bodies and minds, with detrimental lasting effects.

 Children across all income levels, including in high-income settings, suffer from mental health problems and violence.
 However, poverty can heighten these risks by increasing household stress, leaving caregivers with less time and limiting access to important services.

-On the occasion of the International Day for the Eradication of Poverty (IDEP) on October 17th this webinar will look at how child poverty links to children’s mental health and violence.
+On the occasion of the International Day for the Eradication of Poverty (IDEP) on October 17th this webinar looked at how child poverty links to children’s mental health and violence.

-In line with this year’s IDEP theme “Ending Social and Institutional Maltreatment: Ensuring Respect and Effective Support for Families”, this event will also cover the policies that help tackle poverty while also preventing violence and strengthening mental-health support for children and families.
+In line with this year’s IDEP theme “Ending Social and Institutional Maltreatment: Ensuring Respect and Effective Support for Families”, this event also covered the policies that help tackle poverty while also preventing violence and strengthening mental-health support for children and families.

 Speakers: